 An 'AtomicBehaviour' can have a 'TimeLabel' that holds the timestamp of this behaviour when it is executed (see clause 7.2.2).
 In addition, an 'AtomicBehaviour' may contain a list of 'TimeConstraint' expressions that affect its execution time (see clause 7.2.4).

-If one of the provided 'TimeConstraint's represents the <undefined> value, the semantics of 'AtomicBehaviour' becomes undefined at runtime.

 Generalization

 Behaviour